PrinceP/Mobile-Computing-Project/README.md

       --frames fps in float format only.

 It will create a folder of given output, based on the frame per sec argument.
 Default fps is 1.

-Needed software - ffmpeg
+Required - ffmpeg
 https://www.ffmpeg.org/

-#2: Images blur removals
+#2: Removal of blurred images

 image_blur.py